 I had barely shut the sliding door of the bathroom before Jerry was in my face.
 I stepped back and gave him the classic, “What the fuck are you talking about?” face.

-He dodged back, offended.
+He dodged back, offended at the gesture.
 “Oh, don’t even fuck with me…I got dibs, bitch.”

 “I’m serious as dick cancer,” he said plainly.
 “I got dibs.”